tarqd/slimsig/README.md

 A light-weight alternative to Boost::Signals2 and SigSlot++.

 ## What makes this different from all the other Signal/Slot libraries out there?
- - Light-weight: No unnecessary virtual calls besides the std::function
+ - Light-weight: Only one header file, <200 lines of code.
+No dependencies (unless you're running the unit tests)
  - Uses vectors as the underlying storage.

     This is a very important and disguinshing factor between slimsig and other libraries.